Disabled World LogoWorld Map

 Automatic reinstatement covers CPP disability beneficiaries who reported a return to work and began earning enough for their benefits to be stopped as of January 31, 2005, or later.
 You have up to one year from the month you stop working because of your disability to inform CPP that you would like your benefits reinstated.

 Note: Quebec is the only province in Canada that opted out of the CPP.
 The Quebec Pension Plan, or QPP, is the province of Quebec's own version of the Canada Pension Plan.
-Almost mirroring the CPP exactly, the QPP is a contributory earnings-related pension plan that pays benefits in the event of the earner becoming disabled, retiring, or dying.
-Both Quebec and the federal government tax benefits paid from the QPP.
+Almost mirroring the CPP exactly, the QPP is a contributory earnings-related pension plan that pays benefits if the earner becomes disabled, retires, or is dying.
+Both Quebec and the federal government tax benefits are paid from the QPP.